LoadLow/IptablesLittleHttpFilter/README.md

 <h4>Is it really effective?</h4>
 This is effective if you receive a flood of "zombie connections".
-It has been tested with 1000 ip zombies.
-The attack was blocked after the first 5 seconds.
+It has been tested with an connection attack of 1000 ip zombies.
+This attack was blocked after the first 5 seconds with these rules :).
-With basic iptables rules, this attack increased the CPU of the server, and it created big lags, even with LiteSpeed!
+But with basic iptables rules, this attack increased the CPU of the server, and it created big lags, even with LiteSpeed!